cliffclick/aa/README.md

 No exceptions?!!?
 Same as Elm: allow tagged union returns with an error return vs a non-error return.
 Force user to handle errors up&down the stack.

+embed 'fact' in string: "milage=%(dist/gals) mph".
+The expression (dist/gals) is a standard paren-wrapped 'fact' from the grammer.

 performance types: "no autoboxing, no big-int, no dynamic dispatch, no serial loops?"
 also: No GC allocations (only ref-counting & rust-style lifetime management).